vippsas/vipps-solutions/long-expiry-time-for-payments-to-merchants/README.md

 }
 ```

-You can design your system so that, if the customer's phone number is unknown, it will
-send the request again with the `userFlow` set to `"QR"`.
+If the customer's phone number is unknown, the system can request with `userFlow` set to `QR`.
 This will return the QR code for a payment with the expiration time that you have specified.

 The customer either clicks on the notification or scans the QR code to complete the payment flow in the Vipps app.